tasitlabs/tasit-apps/README.md

 This is a monorepo for all of the open-source Tasit 3rd-party mobile apps for Ethereum dapps.

-These apps all use the [Tasit SDK](https://github.com/tasitlabs/TasitSDK).
+These apps all use [Tasit](https://github.com/tasitlabs/tasit-sdk).

 For more info, please visit our website: